edelstone/edelstone.github.io/README.md

 ## Hi there 👋
-**I'm Michael Edelstone**, a designer living and working remotely in [San Marcos, Texas, USA](https://goo.gl/maps/RF69xpHXDVu), a neat little college town located between Austin and San Antonio in the Central U.S. time zone.
+**I'm Michael Edelstone**, a designer living and working remotely in [San Marcos, TX, USA](https://goo.gl/maps/RF69xpHXDVu), a neat little college town located between Austin and San Antonio in the Central U.S. time zone.
+I'm originally from Pittsburgh, PA and have also lived in Flagstaff, AZ and Minneapolis, MN.

 I've been a digital designer [since around 2009](https://github.com/edelstone/my-first-website).
 Before that I was a pro bicycle mechanic, and before that I worked in movie theaters and managed an independent video store.
-I went to the University of Pittsburgh and got a degree in History, which taught me how to think critically but hasn't been something I've utilized much otherwise.
+I went to the University of Pittsburgh and got a degree in history, which taught me how to think critically but hasn't been something I've utilized much otherwise.

-I'm a minimalist, and I have an [older dog named Chloe](https://photos.app.goo.gl/dZmnf8guXIF7MCxw1) who I go on adventures with a lot.
+I'm a minimalist, and I have an [older dog named Chloe](https://photos.app.goo.gl/dZmnf8guXIF7MCxw1) who I hike and go on road trips  with a lot.

 - **Personal website:** [michaeledelstone.com](https://michaeledelstone.com)
 - **GitHub:** [github.com/edelstone](https://github.com/edelstone)